History (European TV channel): Sky History (UK and Ireland)

 On 27 May 2020, History, History +1 and History 2 were renamed Sky History, Sky History +1, and Sky History 2 respectively, alongside the launch of Sky Documentaries and Sky Nature.
 The networks retained their strong ties with AETN, and the network's logos kept the network's insignia, being co-marketed with Sky.
 The network also took a new channel position, taking over one previously used by E!.

 On 12 September 2024 AETN UK was renamed Hearst Networks UK.

+Sky History 2 will rebrand as Mystery X from 29 September 2026.